rohgoyal/getting-started/toolkit/0-Prereq/README.md

 ### Install the API Connect toolkit
 1. Update the npm config to allow use of untrusted certificates.
    `npm config -g set strict-ssl false`

 2. Install the API Connect toolkit from **npm**.
     `npm install -g apiconnect`

 3. Check the installed version.
     `apic -v`

 ### Install the Microgateway
-_We'll use the Microgateway as a local test server for this tutorial_.
+We'll use the Microgateway as a local test server for this tutorial.

  In a command line, enter `npm install -g microgateway`.